handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 }
 {% endhighlight %}

-Notice that the models related to the orderLine are inlcuded here.
+Notice that the models related to the orderLine are included here.
 One thing to keep in mind is that in this function, the order total is representative of an order with several order lines, beyond just the duck tape.
 It's tempting in situations like this to say that the order details should not be in the event,